jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

-  (h) the efficient use and development of natural resources; and (i) the nature and effect of other marine management regimes; and (j) best practice in relation to an industry or activity; and (k) in relation to whether an activity is classified as permitted or discretionary, the desirability of allowing the public to be heard in relation to the activity or type of activity; and
+  (h) the efficient use and development of natural resources; and (i) the nature and effect of other marine management regimes; and (j) best practice in relation to an industry or activity; and (k) in relation to whether an activity is classified as permitted, discretionary, non-notified, or publicly notifiable, the desirability of allowing the public to be heard in relation to the activity or type of activity; and
   (l) any other relevant matter.

 ### 34 Information principles